Submitty/submitty.github.io/_docs/instructor/team_assignments.md

 ### Creating And Editing Teams

-Instructors also have the option of making teams for the students.
+Instructors also have the option of forming and managing teams for the students.

 ![](/images/team_grading_page.png)

 Once you've made the team assignment, click on the "Preview Grading" button for that assignment.
-You have 2 options:
+And then "Index of Grading Details for All Students".
+For team formation you have 2 options:

 * Prepare a common-separated values file (.csv) with 6 columns: First Name, Last Name, User ID, Team ID, Team Registration Section, and